 Now on the last and greatest day of the feast, Jesus stood and cried out, “If anyone is thirsty, let him come to me and drink!
 John 7:37

 6 Jonathan said to the young man who bore his armor, “Come!
-Let’s go over to the garrison of these uncircumcised.
-It may be that the Lord will work for us; for there is no restraint on the Lord to save by many or by few.”
-7 His armor bearer said to him, “Do all that is in your heart.
-Turn and, behold, I am with you according to your heart.”
-8 Then Jonathan said, “Behold, we will pass over to the men, and we will reveal ourselves to them.
-9 If they say this to us, ‘Wait until we come to you!’ then we will stand still in our place, and will not go up to them.
-10 But if they say this, ‘Come up to us!’ then we will go up; for the Lord has delivered them into our hand.
+Let’s go over to the garrison of these uncircumcised people.
+It may be that the Lord will work for us, for there are no constraints on the Lord, to save by many or by few.”
+7 His armor bearer said to him, “Do whatever is in your heart.
+Turn and look!
+I am with you, heart and soul.”
+8 Then Jonathan said, “We will pass over to the men, and we will reveal ourselves to them.
+9 If they say this to us, ‘Wait until we come to you!’ then we will remain in our place and will not go up to them.
+10 But if they say this, ‘Come up to us!’ then we will go up, for the Lord has delivered them into our hand.
 This shall be the sign to us.”

-Jonathan said to his armor bearer, “Come up after me; for the Lord has delivered them into the hand of Israel.”
-13 Jonathan climbed up on his hands and on his feet, and his armor bearer after him: and they fell before Jonathan; and his armor bearer killed them after him.
-14 That first slaughter, which Jonathan and his armor bearer made, was about 20 men, within, as it were, half a furrow’s length in an acre of land.
+Jonathan said to his armor bearer, “Come up after me, for the Lord has delivered them into the hand of Israel.”
+13 Jonathan climbed up on his hands and on his feet, and his armor bearer followed him.
+Jonathan struck the Philistines, and his armor bearer killed them after him.
+14 That first slaughter, which Jonathan and his armor bearer made, was about twenty men, within about half an acre of land.

 Israel Defeats the Philistines

-15 There was a trembling in the camp, in the field, and among all the people; the garrison, and the raiders, also trembled; and the earth quaked, so there was an exceedingly great trembling.
-16 The watchmen of Saul in Gibeah of Benjamin looked; and behold, the multitude melted away and scattered.
-17 Then Saul said to the people who were with him, “Count now, and see who is missing from us.”
-When they had counted, behold, Jonathan and his armor bearer were not there.
+15 There was fear in the Philistine camp, in the field, and among all the people.
+The garrison and the raiders also trembled, and the earth quaked, so there was great terror, sent from God.
+16 The watchmen of Saul in Gibeah of Benjamin looked, and the multitude had melted in fear and scattered.
+17 Then Saul said to the people who were with him, “Now count, and see who is missing from us.”
+When they had counted, Jonathan and his armor bearer were not among them.

-18 Saul said to Ahijah, “Bring the ark of the Lord here.”
-For the ark of the Lord was with the Israelites at that time.
-19 While Saul talked to the priest, the tumult that was in the camp of the Philistines went on and increased; and Saul said to the priest, “Withdraw your hand!”
+18 Saul said to Ahijah, “Bring the Ark of the Lord here.”
+For the Ark of the Lord was with the Israelites at that time.
+19 While Saul talked to the priest, the tumult that was in the camp of the Philistines continued and increased, and Saul said to the priest, “Withdraw your hand!”

 Jonathan Eats the Honey

-24 The men of Israel were distressed that day; for Saul had adjured the people, saying, “Cursed is the man who eats any food until it is evening, and I am avenged of my enemies.”
+24 The men of Israel were hard pressed that day, for Saul had extracted an oath from the people, saying, “Cursed is the man who eats any food until it is evening, and I am avenged of my enemies.”
 So none of the people tasted food.

-25 All the people came into the forest; and there was honey on the ground.
-26 When the people had come to the forest, behold, honey was dripping, but no one put his hand to his mouth; for the people feared the oath.
+25 All the people came into the forest, and there was honey on the ground.
+26 When the people had come to the forest, honey was dripping, but no one put his hand to his mouth, for the people feared the oath.
 27 But Jonathan did not hear when his father commanded the people with the oath.
-Therefore he put out the end of the rod that was in his hand, and dipped it in the honeycomb, and put his hand to his mouth; and his eyes brightened.
+Therefore he put out the end of the rod that was in his hand, and dipped it in the honeycomb, and put his hand to his mouth, and his eyes brightened.

 28 Then one of the people answered, and said, “Your father directly commanded the people with an oath, saying, ‘Cursed is the man who eats food today.’ ” So the people were faint.

 29 Then Jonathan said, “My father has troubled the land.
 Please look how my eyes have brightened, because I tasted a little of this honey.
 30 How much more, if perhaps the people had eaten freely today of the plunder of their enemies which they found?
-For now there has been no great slaughter among the Philistines.”
+For then the slaughter among the Philistines would have been greater.”

 He said, “You have dealt treacherously.
 Roll a large stone to me today!”
-34 Saul said, “Disperse yourselves among the people, and tell them, ‘Every man bring me here his ox, and every man his sheep, and kill them here, and eat; and do not sin against the Lord in eating meat with the blood.’ ” All the people brought every man his ox with him that night, and killed them there.
+34 Saul said, “Disperse yourselves among the people, and tell them, ‘Every man bring his ox here, and every man his sheep, and kill them here and eat, and do not sin against the Lord in eating meat with the blood in it.’ ” So every man brought his ox with him that night, and killed them there.

 35 Saul built an altar to the Lord.
-This was the first altar that he built to God.
+This was the first altar that he built to the Lord.

-36 Saul said, “Let’s go down after the Philistines by night, and take plunder among them until the morning light, and let’s not leave a man of them.”
+36 Saul said, “Let’s go down after the Philistines by night and take plunder from among them until the morning light and let’s not leave a man among them.”

 They said, “Do whatever seems good to you.”

-Then the priest said, “Let’s draw near here to God.”
+Then the priest said, “Let’s draw near to God here.”

 The People Save Jonathan

-37 Saul asked counsel of God, “Shall I go down after the Philistines?
+37 Saul asked counsel from God, “Shall I go down after the Philistines?
 Will you deliver them into the hand of Israel?”
 But he did not answer him that day.
-38 Saul said, “Draw near here, all you chiefs of the people; and know and see in which this sin has been today.
-39 For, as the Lord lives, who saves Israel, though it is in Jonathan my son, he shall surely die.”
+38 Saul said, “Draw near here, all you leaders of the people, and let us see what sin has been committed today.
+39 For as the Lord lives, who saves Israel, even if it is in Jonathan my son, he shall surely die.”
 But there was not a man among all the people who answered him.
 40 Then he said to all Israel, “You be on one side, and I and Jonathan my son will be on the other side.”

 The people said to Saul, “Do what seems good to you.”

-47 Now when Saul had taken the kingdom over Israel, he fought against all his enemies on every side, against Moab, and against the children of Ammon, and against Edom, and against the kings of Zobah, and against the Philistines.
-Wherever he turned himself, he defeated them.
-48 He did valiantly, and struck the Amalekites, and delivered Israel out of the hands of those who plundered them.
+47 Now when Saul had taken the kingdom over Israel, he fought against all his enemies on every side, against Moab, and against the Ammonites, and against Edom, and against the kings of Zobah, and against the Philistines.
+Wherever he turned, he defeated them.
+48 He fought valiantly and struck the Amalekites and delivered Israel from the hands of those who plundered them.

-52 There was severe war against the Philistines all the days of Saul; and when Saul saw any mighty man, or any valiant man, he took him into his service.
+52 There was severe war against the Philistines all the days of Saul, and when Saul saw any warrior, or any valiant man, he took him into his service.

 35 The Jews therefore said among themselves, “Where will this man go that we won’t find him?
-Will he go to the Dispersion among the Greeks, and teach the Greeks?
-36 What is this word that he said, ‘You will seek me, and won’t find me;’ and ‘Where I am, you can’t come’?”
+Will he go to the Dispersion among the Greeks and teach the Greeks?
+36 What is this word that he said, ‘You will seek me and will not find me,’ and ‘Where I am, you cannot come’?”